 If you have any questions about the Joplin Arts Fest, please call Steve Doerr at 417-529-3730 or email email@example.com.

 City of Joplin Business License—All artists are required to have a City of Joplin business license.
 The cost of this two-day license is included with the booth fee.
+The festival will apply for the city license on behalf of the artist.
 The license will be included in the artist’s packet the day of the festival and must be displayed in the artist’s booth.

 Contract—A completed and submitted booth fee and its acceptance by the festival constitutes a contract between the festival and the artist to use an assigned space.
 The festival staff has the right to assign, reassign or change any booth location.
 Booth spaces are not transferable or interchangeable by the artist(s).
 If unable to attend, please notify the festival office immediately at firstname.lastname@example.org.

-Cancellation policy—Cancellations made by August 1st will receive a refund less a $30 fee.
-All cancellations must be submitted in writing to firstname.lastname@example.org.
+Cancellation policy—Cancellations made by August 1st will receive a booth fee refund less a $25 fee.
+All cancellations must be submitted in writing to email@example.com.

 Outdoor Venue—This is an outdoor venue and will be held rain or shine.
 Artists are required to provide their own tent for the festival.
 A white tent is strongly encouraged.
 Artists are advised to bring necessary protection to safe guard their art from the elements.
-The festival is held in a park with underground irrigation lines, therefore stakes can NOT be used to secure the tent.
-Thus, it is be necessary for each tent to be securely held in place using weights.
-A minimum of 20 pounds per leg is required.
-Because of safety reason artists not having the required weight per leg will be asked to leave the festival.
+It is required that each tent be securely held in place using weights.
+A minimum of 20 pounds per leg is required, additional weight is recommended.
+The festival is held in a park with underground irrigation lines, therefore stakes used to help secure the tent can NOT be any longer than 10” in length.
+Because of safety reasons, artists not having the required weight per leg will be asked to leave the festival.
 No refunds will be made should the festival be cancelled because of extreme weather conditions, any factor that the festival committee has no control over, or any other acts of God.
-A plan for addressing safety issues due to sever weather during the festival is being developed.
+A plan for addressing safety issues due to sever weather during the festival has been developed.

 Electricity—Electricity will be provided for each booth and is included in the booth fee.
 Each booth space is limited to 500 watts.
 Amps x volts (usually 110) equal watts.
 Most lighting, if it conforms to Fire Marshal guidelines below, is within acceptable limits.
+The use of incandescent or halogen light bulbs is prohibited.
+Florescent bulbs and LED lights are allowed.
+Since this festival is held during the early fall and days can get quite warm, it is suggested that you may want to bring a small fan to help circulate air in your tent.
 Generators are not allowed.
 Artists are to supply their own extension cords and power strips and must be UL approved for outdoor use.
 Those using electrical cords not UL approved for outdoor use will not be allowed to connect to the electrical supply.